 Number (FEIN); however, there are two exceptions to this general rule:

 - If an employer uses his/her SSN rather than a FEIN because the employer operates a business as a sole proprietor or is employing individuals to work in his/her household, the SSN can be used.

-- If a new business is in the process of obtaining a FEIN, the employer’s SSN may be used temporarily, with the expectation that the employer will update the account to provide FEIN when it is obtained.
+- If a new business is in the process of obtaining a FEIN, the employer’s SSN may be used temporarily.
+The expectation is that the employer will contact the VEC to update the account to provide FEIN when it is obtained.

 Third-Parties Acting on the Employer’s Behalf